Skip to content

 DuraLabel Staff

-Feb 03, 2023 2 MINUTE READ
+Feb 03, 2023 3 MINUTE READ Last updated on: April 28, 2025

-When it comes to workplace improvement, it is almost second nature to think of lean manufacturing tools like Kanban, Total Productive Maintenance, and 5S.
+When it comes to workplace improvement, it is almost second nature to think of lean manufacturing tools like Kanban, Total Productive Maintenance, and 5S methods.
 These tools each provide a solid framework for targeted workplace improvement that results in significant improvements in efficiency and quality.
 Yet many companies find that improvements do not endure after the first couple of years.
 How then can you ensure that your company continues to benefit from its implementation of lean manufacturing?

 The answer is deceptively simple.
 The Visual Workplace provides the mean to support and sustain the benefits gained by implementing lean manufacturing.
-Developed by Gwendolyn Galsworth, the Visual Workplace's purpose is "to share vital information about the task at hand at-a-glance, without speaking a word."
-The Visual Workplace accomplishes this by first identifying where information is needed (information gaps) and then using visuals to communicate essential information.
+Developed by Gwendolyn Galsworth, the Visual Workplace's purpose is

 (Source: Galsworth, Gwendolyn.
 Visual Workplace-Visual Thinking, Productivity Press, NYC, 2017)